isalevine/order-payment-graphql-api/README.md

 ### Assumptions

+1. Idempotency for `Payment`s is implemented by generating a unique, random UUID (the `idempotency_key` field on `Payment` and `PendingOrderPayment`) as part of the `resolve()` method the CreatePayment mutation. **This assumes that errors resulting in sending the same API call multiple times HAS THE SAME idempotency_key!**
+    * Testing for catching non-unique idempotency_keys involved mocking creating a `Payment` with a non-unique string.
+    * More testing is needed to mock specific API call errors! (i.e. the EXACT SAME call being made twice due to a network interruption)
 1. All access to the API is already authenticated -- assume that creating orders and adding payments are both user-authenticated, and that querying for all orders is an admin privilege.
 1. All Float math will eventually need to be refactored -- either make into Integer math (and output by formatting with 2-decimal Float), or do some .floor() rounding.